crystal-pool/warriors-family-tree/src/localization/prompts/README.md

 If you are brought here by the "Machine Translation" tip in the **warriors-family-tree** app.
 Thank you for your time and patience!

 This folder contains the translation for the *user interface* of **warriors-family-tree**.
+(If you are still wondering where are the files, scroll up this page!)
 If you are going to add translations for the entities (e.g. cats, books, etc.), please refer to [Crystal Pool:Warriors Family Tree#Contributing to the data source](https://crystalpool.cxuesong.com/wiki/Crystal_Pool:Warriors_Family_Tree#Contributing_to_the_data_source).

 Files in this folder use ISO 639-1 two-letter language codes as file names.
 See [List of ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for a table of all the available language codes and their corresponding language names.

 ## How to edit the files

 Usually, you need to submit a [Pull Request](https://github.com/crystal-pool/warriors-family-tree/pulls) for any changes to this repository.
 If you are already familiar with this, excellent!
 You may well skip this section and get started.
-Make sure to read [#Propose a Pull Request](#propose-a-pull-prequest) before opening a PR.
+Make sure to read [#Propose a Pull Request](#propose-a-pull-request) before opening a PR.

 If not, well, don't panic.
 Join the discord channel if necessary.
 You can find one [on the homepage of this repository](https://github.com/crystal-pool/warriors-family-tree#readme).